GoogleChrome/web.dev/src/site/content/en/learn/forms/form-element/index.md

 ---
 title: Use forms to get data from users
 description: >
-  Learn the basics of using a form on the web with this introduction to the form element
+  Learn the basics of using a form on the web with this introduction to the form element.
 authors:
   - michaelscharnagl
 date: 2021-09-06